 What’s the greatest epiphany you’ve had in a café?

-It’s hard to say, but the main idea of what we call “the absent-minded driver’s paradox” (see pages 7 and 8 in this paper) was created in Cafe Tamar in Tel Aviv.
+It’s hard to say, but the main idea of what we call “the absent-minded driver’s paradox” (see pages 7 and 8 in this paper titled, On the Interpretation of Decision Problems with Imperfect Recall) was created in Cafe Tamar in Tel Aviv.

 Were you in cafés as a child?